WRITING FROM THE FERAL IN-BETWEEN

 ……………..

-My work explicitly centers the Life–Death–Life cycle.
-I lean on images of burning, decomposition, and later flourishing to normalize grief, endings, and identity rupture as necessary phases in a living ecosystem.
+Her work explicitly centers the Life–Death–Life cycle.
+She leans on images of burning, decomposition, and later flourishing to normalize grief, endings, and identity rupture as necessary phases in a living ecosystem.

-When I say things like nature reclaims anything that doesn’t persist, I’m linking emotional shedding and boundary work to the way landscapes take back abandoned structures or dead matter, turning endings into nutrients for new forms.
+When she says things like nature reclaims anything that doesn’t persist, she’s linking emotional shedding and boundary work to the way landscapes take back abandoned structures or dead matter, turning endings into nutrients for new forms.

 FAQs